-During the 2020/21 monitoring year no permanent traveller pitches were granted planning consent.
+During the 2021/22 monitoring year 1 permanent traveller pitch was granted planning consent.

 Self-Build

 The Self-build and Custom Housebuilding Act 2015 places a duty on local authorities to keep and publish a register of individuals and community groups (associations of individuals) locally who want to acquire land for self-build homes and to have regard to these registers in carrying out the following functions; planning, housing, the disposal of any land by the authority and regeneration.